 Avocado is a pear-shaped, dark green fruit with high nutrient value.
 Mexico is the world’s #1 avocado producing country, followed by the Dominican Republic, Peru, Indonesia, and Colombia.
 The fruit grows in smaller quantities in many other countries as well as Brazil, Kenya, the US, Venezuela, Israel, China, South Africa, Guatemala, Chili, Haiti, Australia, and others.
-I should should know what does avocado taste like, I eat them daily.
+In this post we’ll explore their flavor and texture.
+I feel I should should know what does avocado taste like, I eat them daily.

 Botanically, the fruit is actually a large berry.
 It has a large seed inside.
 Many say that the fruit originated possibly in Mexico’s Tehuacan Valley.
 However, there is fossil evidence that shows that avocado was widespread millions of years earlier.
 Domestication first happened in Mexico, Guatemala, or the West Indies.